mendhak/mendhak.github.io/_posts/2019-08-25-raspberrypi-epaper-dashboard.md

 ### API Calls

-The first part of `run.sh` calls on the `screen-weather.get.py` script which queries DarkSky API, gets the weather info and substitutes icons and temperatures in the SVG.
+The first part of `run.sh` calls on the `screen-weather.get.py` script which queries Climacell API, gets the weather info and substitutes icons and temperatures in the SVG.
 It also sets the date and time.
 The SVG is then written out to `screen-output-weather.svg`.
 The API response is stored in

 The last API call is to Google Calendar, the upcoming 2 calendar entries are written to the same SVG.